 It provides a record in pictures and videos of the very beginning of your future baby’s life.
 This pioneering technique allows embryo cell division to be viewed on a monitor in real time, capturing moments from the beginning of life.

-This technology eliminates the need for removing the embryo from the incubator, which increases the chances of pregnancy as there is no need to handle the embryo.
-Published medical evidence shows that culturing and selecting embryos in EmbryoScope significantly improves the probability of clinical pregnancy by 20.1% per oocyte retrieval and 15.7% per embryo transfer.
+This technology eliminates the need for removing the embryo from the incubator, which may it itself increase the chances of pregnancy as there is no need to handle the embryo.

 In theory this technology can be applied to any type of patient undergoing an assisted reproduction treatment, although the chances of an improvement in the results are greatest among patients who generate more embryos because there is a better possibility for selection.
 At CRGW from March 1st 2014 all patients embryos are cultured in one of our EmbryoScopes.